 But all things change - above is a crop/blowup of the gunbelt that Wayne used as a member of Republic's Three Mesquiteers.
-Am unsure whether this was made specifically for Wayne or if it was supplied by Republic's prop department.
+Am unsure whether this was made specifically for Wayne or supplied by Republic's prop department.

-Although some of the data is incomplete or inaccurate, the Internet Movie Database (IMDB) has information on John Wayne: http://us.imdb.com/name/nm0000078/.
+Although some of the data is incomplete or inaccurate, the Internet Movie Database (IMDb) has information on John Wayne: https://www.imdb.com/name/nm0000078/.

-The Reel Classics website has a list of the Quigley Publishing Annual Top Ten MoneyMakers Poll from 1932-1970, and that includes Gene Autry and Roy Rogers in the 1940s ...
-Wayne first made this list in 1949 and continued to be at or near the top of the list for the next several decades: http://www.reelclassics.com/Articles/General/quigleytop10-article.htm
+The Reel Classics website has a list of the Quigley Publishing Annual Top Ten MoneyMakers Poll from 1932 - 1970, and that includes Gene Autry and Roy Rogers in the 1940s.
+Wayne first made this list in 1949 and continued to be at or near the top of the list for several decades: http://www.reelclassics.com/Articles/General/quigleytop10-article.htm

 Reel Classics pages on Wayne includes lots of images and mp3 audio clips: http://www.reelclassics.com/Actors/Wayne/wayne.htm

-Emanuel Levy authored the book John Wayne: Prophet of the American Way of Life.
-Levy has several Wayne articles on his website:
+Emanuel Levy authored the book John Wayne: Prophet of the American Way of Life and has several Wayne articles on his website:

-Jim Tipton's Find-A-Grave website has a picture of the grave marker for John Wayne at Pacific View Memorial Park, Newport Beach, California: http://www.findagrave.com/cgi-bin/fg.cgi?page=gr&GRid=1079
+Find A Grave website has a picture of the grave marker for John Wayne at Pacific View Memorial Park, Newport Beach, California: https://www.findagrave.com/memorial/1079/john-wayne

-Jerry Murbach's Doctor Macro website has a bunch of John Wayne images:
+Jerry Murbach's Doctor Macro website has a bunch of John Wayne photos:

 Tommy Woolley's tribute to John Wayne website is at: http://johnwayne.byethost3.com/The_Duke.htm